samxaverian/NN_scratch/README.md

 # NN_scratch
-Neural networks from scratch using numpy in python
+Neural networks from scratch using numpy and pytorch in python